 And, checking your credit report is easier than you think.
 Everyone is entitled to a free credit report once a year.
 So, request your free report at www.annualcreditreport.com, or order a report from one of the three large credit reporting agencies, and get familiar with where you stand.

-When you borrow for the right reasons, and stick to your repayment schedule, you create a healthy credit history.
+When you borrow for the right reasons, and stick to your repayment schedule, you create a healthy credit history and use your credit to your advantage.
 Making smart borrowing decisions can help you take control of your financial future.